visualboyadvance-m/visualboyadvance-m/trunk/doc/ReadMe.SDL.txt

 	     circle button)
 So when I press and hold this button on my gamepad, VBA-M rewards me with autofire on A *on that pad only*.

+[2008-11-21] new autofire configuration: commandline argument: --autofire NNN configfile attribute: autoFireMaxCount=NNN default value: NNN=1 (does exactly the same thing as without this new feature) This controls the "length" of each press (and depress).
+It is measured in vba-m cycles (so --autofire 30 means something like "press once every second" - don't forget that the button is not just "virtually pressed" but also "virtually non-pressed" in between).
+This is needed for some games that apparently check whether the button isn't pressed faster than a human could do it.
+For example, autofire doesn't work in Mother 3 with --autofire 1 or 2, but it works with 5.